AgentRBY/WhiteAlice/README.md

 - `Image Search` — Search anime, manga and other by images
 - `Moderation` — Logging of all actions, the impact of the number of warnings / bans on the duration of the mute and more
-- `Utils` — Various commands, like as search for random anime or hentai, anime information and more
+- `Utils` — Various commands, like as search for random anime, get information about anime and more
 - `Voice` — Custom user voices module

 ### **Context commands:**